Design Project 0: Team Formation

 What will we do in a team?

-Your team will go through a semester-long design process together, finding & identifying target users' needs, prototyping & implementing ideas, and testing & iterating on solutions.
+Your team will go through a semester-long design process together, which will involve finding & identifying target users' needs, prototyping & implementing ideas, and testing & iterating on solutions.
 You will build a web-based graphical user interface

 , which means no native apps, no physical interfaces, no sensors, and no robots.